 Those writing about Hobbes’s method have tended to tell one or other of two stories about the sort of method he proposes and its historical roots.
 One story emphasizes the connections between Hobbes’s method and Aristotelian approaches.
 This has often been developed into a story about the particular influence on Hobbes of the works of Giacomo Zabarella, a sixteenth-century Aristotelian who studied and taught at the University of Padua, which influence is then often said to have been somehow mediated by Galileo.
 The alternative story emphasizes the connections between Hobbes’s general views about method and the traditions of thinking about method in geometry.
 Here the notions of analysis and synthesis are key.
 Oddly enough, both of these stories can be connected to anecdotes that Aubrey tells about Hobbes: on the one hand, the report that Hobbes because friendly with Galileo while traveling in Italy, and on the other, the tale of how Hobbes became fascinated with geometry at the age of forty after looking at copy of Euclid’s Elements, not believing a proposition, and tracing back the demonstration of it and the propositions on which it depended.

-This section tells a version of the first story (for criticism of such an approach, see Prins 1990).
+This section tells a version of the first story.
+(For a helpful recent critical discussion of such an approach, see Hattab 2014.)
 Still, one should note that Hobbes sometimes uses the language of mathematical method, of analysis and synthesis, in describing his general method (Hobbes 1655, 6.1).
-Several commentators have seen this, together with his clear admiration for the successes of geometry, as evidence of a more general use of mathematical notions in his account of method (Talaska 1988.)
-And it might indeed be the case that both stories about Hobbes's method (the Zabarellan and the mathematical) have some truth to them.
+Several commentators have seen this, together with his clear admiration for the successes of geometry, as evidence of a more general use of mathematical notions in his account of method (Talaska 1988).
+Adams 2019 argues that Hobbes “proceeds by a method of synthetic demonstration” in both geometry and political philosophy.
+And it might indeed be the case that both stories about Hobbes’s method (the Zabarellan and the mathematical) have some truth to them.

 Chapter six of De Corpore is Hobbes’s main work on method.
 There Hobbes lays out a model of the proper form of a scientific explanation.
 A proper explanation tells you three things: what the cause is, the nature of the cause, and how the cause gives rise to the effect.
 Thus Hobbes accepts the Aristotelian idea that to have the best sort of knowledge, scientific knowledge, is to know something through its causes.
 Similarities to Aristotelian theories such as Zabarella’s show up even in section one of chapter six.
 Here Hobbes defines philosophy as knowledge acquired by correct reasoning.
 It is both knowledge of effects that you get through conception of their causes and knowledge of causes that you get through conception of their visible effects.
 Already we see signs of the Aristotelian picture in which you come to know the cause by knowing the visible effect and to know the effect by knowing the cause.